 3. Grilled Hawaiian Barbecue Chicken in Foil

-Sweet pineapple and tangy barbecue sauce the perfect accompaniment for your chicken and veggies.
+Sweet pineapple and tangy barbecue sauce are the perfect accompaniment for your chicken and veggies.
 Grilling recipes seriously never tasted better.

 Loaded with flavor, this Grilled Hawaiian Barbecue Chicken amps up your chicken recipe and gives you a little taste of the island.
 And it can all be on your dinner table in 30 minutes or less!
 The red bell pepper really brings this recipe together.